 - Cheap, well-reviewed 3-star hotel: Aparthotel Panorámica

 - July nightly rate for two people: €48.30

-Tenerife is certainly no secret to Brits and Germans who stream here pretty much all around, but even during the high season months of July and August it’s quite good value.
+Tenerife is certainly no secret to Brits and Germans who stream here pretty much all year round, but even during the high season months of July and August it's quite good value.
 Other islands within the Canaries are similar in price and could easily be substituted, though for English speakers Tenerife is likely the best and most relaxing choice among them.

 Of course the island is loaded with expensive resorts and hotels as well, so this isn't to say that everything is cheap.
 More it's that there are many very good options in the lower price ranges, and prices of food and alcohol are similar to those in Spain, which are reasonable by European standards.

 - July nightly rate for two people: €54.60